julienfroidefond/AnilistAnisearchKomga/README.md

 # Anisearch metadata scraper for Komga

+## About this fork

+I have updated and done some private work :

+- Get Total number of books (always japanese)
+- Adding LIBS env; format like MANGAS for only some libs
+- Force status with japanese status
+- removing some bad caracters on summary
+- instead of getting the basic name for search;, getting the metadata title
+- setting always language to fr
+- print push data only if fails

 ## Introduction
 This Script gets a list of every manga available on your Komga instance, looks it up one after another on [Anisearch](https://www.anisearch.com/) and gets the metadata for the specific series.